Peter James (writer): Literature

+GRACE - the ITV dramatisation of the Roy Grace novels, starring John Simm, is currently filming Season 5, and is available in the US, Canada and many places internationally on Britbox.

+James was two-times chairman of the Crime Writers' Association, and was the programming chair for the Theakston's Old Peculier Crime Writing Festival in 2016, part of the Harrogate International Festivals portfolio.

+He hosts The Author's Studio, a free online learning facility for all budding authors, on his YouTube channel.

 In 2017, James wrote the foreword for the UK edition of The Crime Book, with American crime author Cathy Scott writing the foreword for the US edition.
 The nonfiction book, a volume in the Big Ideas Simply Explained series, was released by Dorling Kindersley (Penguin Random House) in April 2017 in the UK and May 2017 in the US.